-Interpretations and amendments to published standards effective in 2022-23
+Interpretations and amendments to published standards effective in 2023-24

-On 1st April 2022, the Company adopted the new or amended IFRS and Interpretations of IFRS ("INT IFRS") that are mandatory for application for the financial year.
+On 1st April 2023, the Company adopted the new or amended IFRS and Interpretations of IFRS ("INT IFRS") that are mandatory for application for the financial year.
 Changes to the Company's accounting policies have been made as required, in accordance with the transitional provisions in the respective IFRS and INT IFRS.

-The following are the new or amended Standards and Interpretations that are not yet applicable, but may be early adopted for the current financial year.
+The following are the new or amended Standards and Interpretations that are effective for annual periods beginning on or after 1 January 2023;